cynthetic-boop/message-harvester/README.md

 (I will test this soon if I am able get the courage to do it on my older servers.)

 Things I may add in the future:
+- Specify what channel you want to download from
 - Multiple users downloading (would very likely be ratelimited)
 - Improve consistency of the bot's outputs, and make it a litte more human readable
 - Better options for formatting the output to your liking